The mixing of salt water and fresh water results in the formation of brackish water

 sea water usually flows rapidly into estuaries at high tides and rushes back into the ocean at low tides.

-high level of nutrient of Estuarine Habitats:
+high level of nutrient of Estuarine Habitat:

 low oxygen content of Estuarine Habitats: